ashleyraizes/ashleyraizes.github.io/_posts/2021-12-30-new-years-post.md

 In 2021, my mantra was to dance like nobody’s watching.
 Yes, I did find this quote on Pinterest.
 But, let’s rewind for a second.
 In 2020, I cared a lot about what other people thought of me.
 I was a strict rule-follower who never turned in an assignment late, went to bed before 9pm, and overall took life too seriously.
 I felt like I was holding myself back and with the pandemic, not much was going on.
 I lacked spontaneity, passion, and challenge in my life.

 When 2021 hit, I launched this blog with the help of my sister.
 That was my first step towards dancing like nobody was watching.
 I knew there were many more eight counts to come.
 And they did.
-Whether I was literally dancing on the treadmill as I ran, performing stand-up comedy, or creating a startup in under 72 hours, I carried this carefree approach to life year-round.
+Whether I was literally dancing on the treadmill as I ran, performing stand-up comedy, or creating a startup in under 72 hours, I carried this vivacious approach to life year-round.

 ### How Do I Create a Mantra of the Year?